DashDocsets/docsets/not-working-configs/README.md

 - [`NestJS.docsetconfig`](./NestJS.docsetconfig) - Keeps redirecting to instroduction page.

 - [`urql.docsetconfig`](./urql.docsetconfig) - Issue with the JavasScript, some React client-side error, shows the Page and then keeps blank page on screen.

+- [`PothosGraphQL.docsetconfig`](./PothosGraphQL.docsetconfig) - Issue with the JavasScript, some React client-side error, shows the Page and then keeps blank page on screen.